dozikal/member-mgnt-console/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Group Management Console
+# Group Management Console

 This is a simple React app for the membership management of a company.
-The data is stored as a directional Graph Data Structure.
+The data is stored using a directional Graph Data Structure.

 ## Prerequisites